willtobyte/carimbo/README.md

 _"Carimbo"_ comes from the 🇧🇷 word for "stamp," and that is exactly what a 2D game engine does—it constantly stamps sprites onto the screen.

-### Motivation

-During the summer of 2009, I attempted to port my SDL-based game engine to Google’s Native Client—a Chrome-specific technology and early precursor to WebAssembly.
-Low-level programming still courses through my veins, and now, with the universal reach of WebAssembly and a wealth of experience, I’m building my own game engine once again.

 ### Games

 Games and demos created with the Carimbo engine are hosted on https://carimbo.run.
 They can be tested or played online without any installation, thanks to WebAssembly technology native to all modern browsers.